We are committed to maintaining the highest standards for responsible marketing.

 General Mills has established a Responsible Marketing Council.
 The responsibilities of the RMC include:

 a.
-Drafting and issuing the General Mills Marketing Guidelines annually;
+Drafting and annually issuing the General Mills Marketing Policies;

 b.
-Ensuring full compliance with the guidelines through training initiatives; and,
+Ensuring full compliance with the Policies through training initiatives; and

 c.
 Holding annual advisory reviews of all new product development plans and brand marketing plans for products that will be marketed to children.